We all know that we don’t need to have a good excuse to jump on an airplane and travel to some fascinating destinations.

 With everything from soy sauce chicken to dim sum and stuffed crab shells giving us plenty of mouth-watering options, this glamorous food outlet shows that there’s more to this city than just the dazzling skyscrapers!

 Heading to Hong Kong also gives us a chance to see how this cosmopolitan city serves up treats like Hainanese chicken rice that are from the nearby island of Hainan.

-Whilst this dish might taste a little different from what you might find if you order a Chinese takeaway from Deliveroo in Singapore, it would certainly be no less delicious and could give you a real taste of home as you look across at the endlessly impressive Kowloon Bay.
+Whilst this dish might taste a little different from what you might find if you order a Chinese takeaway, it would certainly be no less delicious and could give you a real taste of home as you look across at the endlessly impressive Kowloon Bay.